-- Add the flour, icing sugar and dairy-free butter to a food processor and blend until well combined.
+- Add the flour, icing sugar and dairy-free butter to a bowl and rub together with your fingertips (or use a food processor to gently mix) until well combined.
 Add the water a tablespoon at a time until the dough clumps together.
 Add more if needed.

 - Turn the dough out onto a roll of clingfilm and roll into a ball.
 Refrigerate for at least 30 minutes.

 Prepare the apple pie filling

 - Preheat the oven to 170C / 340F and brush a 9-inch pie dish with a little melted spread.
 Set aside.

 - Peel the apples and chop into approx ½ cm slices.
 Add to a large saucepan with the spices and corn starch.
 Stir to combine then switch the hob onto a medium heat and let the apples stew for a few minutes until slightly softened.

 - Remove from the heat and stir in half of the caramel sauce (save the rest for glazing and serving.)

 - Remove the dough from the fridge and divide in half.

 - Roll out one half to fit the bottom of the pastry dish.
 Don't worry about any overhanging pastry bits.

 - Fill the pastry with the apple and caramel mixture so it's mounded on top.